Water Harvesting in Ancient India Far Advanced than Present; Here is How

 The Cholas introduced advanced irrigation systems that led to creation of vast wealth in the Deccan region.
 Chola King Karikala built the Grand Anicut across the river Cauvery to divert water for irrigation.
 It is still functional today.
 Anicut is a dam made in a stream for maintaining and regulating irrigation.
 A number of tanks with connecting channels were built across rivers and streams.
 The Cholas also built weirs across the same path.
 Weirs are low head dams that act as barriers across the horizontal width of a river.
 They alter the flow of water, flowing freely over the top of the crest before cascading down to a lower level.
 These two advanced systems of water conservation and management resulted in abundant water availability and facilitated flexible distribution of water in crop fields.

 During 8th century, Raja Lalitaditya Muktapida of Kashmir cleared the bed of the Baramula river of rocks and silt to control recurring floods.
 Swamps and other uncultivated lands were reclaimed for purposes of cultivation.
 He facilitated irrigation.
 Kashmir thus prospered under him though he went on regular military expeditions.
-During mid 11th century, King Bhoja of Bhopal built the Bhojtal, which is deemed the largest artificial lake in India.
+During 4th century, King Bhoja of Bhopal built the Bhojtal, which is deemed the largest artificial lake in India.
 The lake was created by constructing an earthen dam across the Kolans River.
+According to Western historians, which is adopted by our own many historians, Raja Bhoj’s timeline dates to 11th century.
+According to Chronology of Ancient India by Shri Vedveer Arya, Raja Bhoj ruled in 4th century CE for 55 years, 7 months, 3 days.

 In mid 17th century, Garhwal queen Karnavati, also known as ‘Naak Kati Rani’ (as she cut off the noses of the surviving Mughal soldiers of Shah Jahan after she defeated them in battle) built the Rajpur Canal, the earliest of all the Dun canals.
 This canal started from the Rispana River, a tributary of the Song River, and brought along waters to Dehradun city.